NateEag/how-i-code/content/index.rst

 * They help me improve at making software.

-* They let people see the tools I use and am interested in using.
+* They document what tools I use and how I use them.

 * I must obey the inscrutable exhortations of my soul.